the-global-hackathon/CasperLabs-Developer-Community/Home-of-the-CasperLabs-Developer-Community.md

-# Welcome to the CasperLabs wiki!
+# Welcome to CasperLabs wiki!

 This document provides information about how you can participate with our CasperLabs Community Engagement Program.